 - apply geographic techniques to examine spatial variation and diversity in human and environmental systems;

-- collect, analyze, and effectively communicate geographic data to answer questions about the past, present, and future of our human and physical environment;
+- collect, analyze, and effectively communicate data to answer questions about the past, present, and future of our human and physical environment;